 Coalbed natural gas or coalbed methane (CBM) is the methane gas contained in coal seams.
 The coalification process, begins with plant material that is progressively converted to coal and this results in large quantities of methane-rich gas that is generated and stored within the coal.
 The presence of this gas has been long-recognized due to explosive outbursts associated with underground coal mining.
 Only recently has coal been recognized as a reservoir rock and a source rock, thus representing an enormous undeveloped "unconventional" energy resource.
 Because of its large internal surface area, coal stores between six and seven times more gas than the equivalent rock volume of a conventional gas reservoir.
 The United States is expected to have 700 Tcf of CBM, compared with its conventional gas reserves of 187 TCF.

-The development of Arkansas’s coalbed natural gas resources began in 2001 and has yielded an approximate cumulative production of 10 Bcf.
-Estimated 2007 annual production of CBM is approximately 3 Bcf.
-CDX Gas LLC, a Texas based energy company, is currently the only producer of this resource and has drilled approximately 37 Z-pinnate horizontal wells and 15 vertical wells in Sebastian County, Arkansas.
+The development of Arkansas’s coalbed natural gas resources began in 2001 and has yielded an approximate cumulative production of 27 Bcf.
+Estimated 2014 annual production of CBM is approximately 1.4 Bcf.
+EnerVest Operating LLC acquired all CMB wells in 2009 from CDX Gas LLC, who was previously the only producer of this resource in Arkansas until it filed bankruptcy in late 2008.
+Another active operator, Ross Exploration Inc., has commenced CBM production in Arkansas since 2009 and possesses 3 producing wells to date.
 The wells are completed in the Pennsylvanian Lower Hartshorne coal and approximately 564,238 feet of horizontal pinnate lateral has been drilled in Arkansas.
 On average, approximately 15,000 feet of horizontal lateral is drilled for each of CDX’s Z-pinnate wells in the Lower Hartshorne coal.

 Fayetteville Shale Gas

 The Fayetteville Shale Formation (Upper Mississippi) is the current focus of a regional shale-gas exploration and development program within the eastern Arkoma Basin of Arkansas.
-Approximately 2.5 million acres have been leased in the Fayetteville Shale gas play with a cumulative production of 106 BCF since drilling began in 2004.
-Annual 2007 production from the Fayetteville Shale B-43 producing region is reported as 89,138,371 Mcf by the Arkansas Oil and Gas Commission.
+Approximately 2.5 million acres have been leased in the Fayetteville Shale gas play with a cumulative production of 5,150 Bcf since drilling began in 2004.
+Annual 2007 production from the Fayetteville Shale B-43 and B-44 producing regions is reported as 1,089,210,965 Mcf by the Arkansas Oil and Gas Commission.
 The thickness of the producing zone ranges from 50 to 550 feet and wells range from 1,500 to 6,500 feet deep.

-As of September 17, 2007, approximately 436 wells have been drilled and completed in the Fayetteville Shale and petroleum services companies are relocating to Arkansas in order to capitalize on the economic boon that is occurring in the state.
-Southwestern Energy and Chesapeake Energy are the major players in this emerging gas play and the two companies report a combined expenditure of > $1.5 billion on Fayetteville Shale development for 2007.
-As of February 19, 2008 there are 561 producing gas wells; however, many additional wells have been drilled and completed and operators await construction of gas gathering systems before these wells begin production.
+Southwestern Energy and Chesapeake Energy were the intial major players in this emerging gas play and the two companies reported a combined expenditure of > $1.5 billion on Fayetteville Shale development for 2007.
+As of 2014, Southwestern, BHP Billiton, and XTO Energy are the active operators and there are 5,656 producing gas wells.
 Southwestern Energy reports that average completed well costs for horizontal wells with multistage slick water fracture completions is approximately $2.9 Million.
-The average horizontal lateral length for Southwestern wells drilled in 2007 is 3,120 feet and average time to drill to total depth is 15 days.
+The average horizontal lateral length for Southwestern wells drilled in 2013 is 5,165 feet and average time to drill to total depth is 6.5 days.
 Estimated ultimate recoveries (EUR) for horizontal wells with laterals greater than 3,000 feet range from 2.0 to 2.5 Bcf per well.
 Approximately 1700 governmental sections are available for Fayetteville Shale development within the core region of the gas play.
 Schlumberger has built a 31,000 sq ft facility in Conway, Arkansas to provide operators with well services for Fayetteville Shale development and currently touts a staff of 202 employees.
-Southwestern Energy and Chesapeake Energy have opened offices in Conway County and White County respectively to facilitate Fayetteville development.
+Southwestern Energy opened an office in Conway to facilitate Fayetteville development.
 Texas Gas Transmission plans to build a 167-mile gas transmission line from Conway County, Arkansas to Coahoma County, Mississippi to transport Fayetteville Shale gas.
 This proposed pipeline is referred to as the “Fayetteville Lateral” and has an estimated ultimate capacity of 1.1 BCF/day.
 Other industry partners involved with Fayetteville Shale exploration and development ventures include: Hallwood Energy, KCS Resources, Tepee Petroleum, Edge Petroleum, Alta Operating, Aspect Energy, XTO Energy and 14 other companies.